Important factors to consider in residence planning

-As citizens of St. Kitts and Nevis, you and your family are issued with passports which allow visa-free travel to more than 130 countries and territories worldwide, including all of the EU.
+As citizens of St. Kitts and Nevis, you and your family are issued with passports that allow visa-free or visa-on-arrival travel to 156 countries and territories worldwide, including all EU member states.

-Of course you have the right to take up residence in St. Kitts and Nevis as well as in most of the CARICOM member countries at any time and for any length of time.
-You are not liable for taxation, even if you decide to reside in St. Kitts and Nevis, as there are no direct personal taxes whatsoever.
+You also have the right to take up residence in St. Kitts and Nevis and in most of the CARICOM member countries at any time and for any length of time.

 Great care has been taken to provide the best possible safeguards for persons entering any of the programs.

-Henley & Partners has been appointed by the Government of St. Kitts and Nevis and is officially authorised to handle applications under its Citizenship-by-Investment program.
+Henley & Partners has been appointed by the Government of St. Kitts and Nevis and is officially authorized to handle applications under its citizenship-by-investment program.
 For the client's protection, a written agreement is signed between the applicant and Henley & Partners prior to accepting any mandate to handle an application.

-The granting of citizenship is of course at the sole discretion of the government of St. Kitts and Nevis.
-We cannot therefore guarantee that any applications will be approved.
+The granting of citizenship is at the sole discretion of the Government of St. Kitts and Nevis.
+We cannot, therefore, guarantee that any applications will be approved.
 However, we check each applicant's individual situation prior to accepting a mandate and prepare each application carefully.

 As we handle all applications ourselves and do not use any intermediaries, our clients can rely on us for utmost confidentiality and efficiency.
-Henley & Partners is the leading firm in this field, with an international presence in key jurisdictions worldwide.
-Individuals as well as other consulting and law firms worldwide rely on us for specialist advice and assistance in this delicate area where our expertise and experience are second to none.
+Henley & Partners is the leading firm in residence and citizenship planning, with an international presence in key jurisdictions worldwide.
+Individuals, as well as other consulting and law firms worldwide, rely on us for specialist advice and assistance in this delicate area, where our expertise and experience are second to none.

-Upon request and payment of a retainer fee (for applicants who are not already clients of the firm), a complete set of required forms as well as an application guide with detailed explanations regarding all forms and documents will be prepared and sent to you by courier.
-Your documents are always delivered by courier, and all courier charges are included in our fees.
+Upon request and payment of a retainer fee (for applicants who are not already clients of the firm), a complete set of required forms and an application guide with detailed explanations regarding all forms and documents will be prepared and sent to you by courier.
+Your documents will always be delivered by courier, and all courier charges are included in our fees.

-To proceed, to receive further information on the program or to arrange a private consultation please contact us today.
+To receive further information on the program or to arrange a private consultation, please contact us.

-Through its office in St. Kitts, Henley & Partners has been helping foreign nationals in acquiring citizenship through the Citizenship-by-Investment Program for nearly 20 years.
-The firm has unrivalled expertise and experience in relation to this program, having been mandated by the Government of St. Kitts and Nevis to reform the Citizenship-by-Investment program in 2006/2007 and to design the new contribution option at that time.
-The changes introduced by the Government in 2007, with the professional assistance of Henley & Partners, including the creation of a dedicated Citizenship-by-Investment Unit, the streamlining of processes, redesign of application forms and procedures, and the international careful promotion of the program, made the St. Kitts and Nevis Citizenship-by-Investment program one the most successful programs in the world until a few years ago.
+Through its office in St. Kitts, Henley & Partners has been helping foreign nationals acquire citizenship through the citizenship-by-investment program for nearly 20 years.
+The firm has unrivalled expertise and experience in relation to this program, having been mandated by the Government of St. Kitts and Nevis to reform the program in 2006–2007 and to design the new contribution option at that time.
+The changes introduced by the government in 2007, with the professional assistance of Henley & Partners, including the creation of a dedicated citizenship-by-investment unit, the streamlining of processes, redesign of application forms and procedures, and the international promotion of the program, have made the St. Kitts and Nevis Citizenship-by-Investment Program one of the most successful programs in the world.